dmidlo/histdata.com-tools/docs/temporal-orchestration-operations.md

 `ingestion`, `time`, `bars`, `ticks`, `domain`, `modeling`, and `provenance`.
 The default is `all`.

+Use `--quality-preflight` before large cache-backed quality batteries.
+It runs a bounded `.data` sample locally, writes optional publish-safe JSON evidence with `--quality-preflight-report PATH`, and reports a direct decision: safe, warned, failed, or no matching targets.
+When launching the full run, pass that saved report with `--quality-preflight-evidence PATH`; if the evidence does not match the target scope, the CLI warns and continues without prompting.

 Warnings are advisory by default.
 Errors make a target failed and make the process exit nonzero under the default `--quality-fail-on error` policy.
 CI jobs that want warnings to fail should pass